LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

             }
 ```

-But if you copy the same .NET Core project to macOS or Linux and rebuild it.
-You should see errors about unresolved reference like following errors.
+However if you copy the same .NET Core project to macOS or Linux and rebuild it.
+You may receive errors about unresolved reference like following errors.

 ```command
 user1@ubuntudev1:~/workspaces/ConsoleApp8/ConsoleApp8$ dotnet build